emmavkarlsson/portfolio-project-5/README.md

 ### Update Password Page
 The update password page is a simple page with a two field form, where users can set their new password in the first field, and confirm it in the second.

+## Components
+Components are extremely handy to use, as every react component acts separately and you can import the component wherever you like.
+This means, you can change a part of your code in one place, and don't have to do the same update in multiple different files.
+This also means you can use the same component in each area of the app and change the individual pieces.
+Updates become more streamlined, reducing the overall update workload and enhancing efficiency.
+It also makes it a lot easier to fix errors, as you only have to fix it in one place.

+I have a couple different components that I have separated into their own files and then reused on other pages.
+These are:
+* Navbar - the navbar is a component that is used on all pages across the platform.
+* Avatar - the avatar is displayed on Posts, People's profiles, in Comments, Messages, the Popular Profiles as well as in the Navbar.
+* MoreDropDown - the MoreDropDown component is used on Posts, in the Profile, on Sent Messages, Reports and Comments.
+* Asset - the asset is a spinner which is used when something is loading.
+It is used on the Home Page, Posts Page and Profile Page when loading posts, Messages Page when loading messages and on the Reports Page when loading reports.

+Besides from these, I have multiple other components like Popular Profiles, which is imported to the Home Page as well as the Profile Page (when viewing someone else's profile).